 - Adults Are Useless: Played for tragedy.
 The bus driver survives the accident but can't save most of the children.
 Even worse, one of the fathers happens to be following the bus when it goes off the road, and can only watch helplessly as the bus sinks under the ice, killing both of his children.

-- Adult Fear: The worst fear of an entire town come true.
+- The worst fear of an entire town — the tragic mass death of dozens of children in a freak accident — comes true.

 - Also true for Mitchell, who is watching his beloved but estranged daughter succumb to drug addiction before his eyes.
 Made even more poignant when we learn later in the movie about an incident from her childhood in which she nearly died from a spider bite.